# #

 3.4.5.
 Three spies.

 6.7.8.9.
 The commander accused of firing on the crowd at City Hall on January 22 and three policemen, also due to Ferré.
-Vuillaume thinks that shooting due to Breton fanatics but since the commander said only that he "did his duty," the mistake is understandable.
+Vuillaume thinks that Breton fanatics were responsible for that shooting, but since the commander said only that he "did his duty," Ferré's choice is understandable.

 -- Vuillaume, Gustave Chaudey, "My Red Notebooks," pp. 435-484